 The BTC pipeline passes through 13 districts in Azerbaijan: Garadagh, Absheron, Hajigabul, Agsu, Kurdamir, Ujar, Agdash, Yevlakh, Goranboy, Samukh, Shemkir, Tovuz, Agstafa; 7 in Georgia and 9 in Turkey.

-In the first quarter of 2017, BTC spent approximately $29 million in operating expenditure and $5 million in capital expenditure.
+In 2018, BTC spent approximately $116 million in operating expenditure and about $41 million in capital expenditure.

-In the first quarter of 2017, BTC exported 61.7 million barrels (about 8.3 million tonnes) of crude oil loaded on 77 tankers at Ceyhan.
+During the year, BTC exported about 255 million barrels (around 34 million tonnes) of crude oil loaded on 327 tankers at Ceyhan.

 The BTC pipeline currently carries mainly ACG crude oil and Shah Deniz condensate from Azerbaijan.
-In addition, other crude oil and condensate continue to be transported via BTC, including volumes from Turkmenistan and Kazakhstan.
+In addition, other volumes of crude oil and condensate continue to be transported via BTC, including volumes from Turkmenistan, Russia and Kazakhstan.